UDOOboard/Neo-Docs/docs/12_Debugging_&_Troubleshooting/04_USB_stops_working_after_programming_M4.md

 If there is no consumer process that empties each buffer A9-side, when 10 buffers get used, it hangs with various consequences.

 <h2>Solution</h2>
 To solve this problem, [connect via Mini USB](http://www.udoo.org/docs-neo/Basic_Setup/Remote_Desktop_(VNC).html).
-Once connected open the terminal and remove this files:
+Once connected open the terminal and remove this file:

     rm /var/opt/m4/m4last.fw
     sudo reboot